ccbiozhaw/MLevo/README.md

 [1] Tian, F., Zhou, P. & Li, Z. T-scale as a novel vector of topological descriptors for amino acids and its application in QSARs of peptides. ‎J. Mol.
 Struct.
 106–115 (2007). doi:10.1016/j.molstruc.2006.07.004

 [2] Ibraheem, Z. O., Abd Majid, R., Noor, S. M., Sedik, H. M. & Basir, R. Role of Different Pfcrt and Pfmdr-1 Mutations in Conferring Resistance to Antimalaria Drugs in Plasmodium falciparum.
 Malar.
 Res.
 Treat.
 (2014). doi:10.1155/2014/950424

+# System Requirements:

+# # Hardware requirements:

+This code required only a standard computer with any operating system and

+Software requirements:

+We installed the anaconda python distribution from: https://www.anaconda.com/products/individual and followed their download instructions.
+The specific versions we used for our analysis were:

+Python 3.7.4
+1.16.5 numpy
+1.1.5 pandas
+0.21.3 sklearn